Japanese Knife Market

 — Between a Shrinking Domestic Market and a Growing International Appetite —

 While recognition abroad continues to grow, the domestic market in Japan is steadily shrinking.
-At KIREAJI, we see this shift not as a challenge, but as an opportunity.
-Our mission is to bring real Japanese craftsmanship directly to kitchens around the world, without compromise.
+At KIREAJI, we see this shift not as a challenge, but as an opportunity to bring authentic Japanese craftsmanship directly to kitchens worldwide—without compromise.

 -

-- Production volume has also declined over the years, reflecting the reduced need for knives in Japanese households.
+- Production volume has declined steadily, reflecting reduced household demand.

 -